amirxdbx/DABASUM_MLM/README.md

     <img src="ISISE.png" alt="Logo" width="80" height="80">
   </a>

-  <h3 align="center">DABASUM ML Tool</h3>
+  <h3 align="center">A Ml-based model for predictiong the contribution of FRP reinforcements to shear resistance of RC beams</h3>

   <p align="center">
-    In this online app you can predict the total shear strength of RC beams strngthrnrd with EBR-FRP
+    In this online app you can predict the contribution of FRP reinforcements to shear resistance of RC beams effortlessly and only providing the most relevent input parameters. for further information please refer to the paper in this link.
     <br />
     <a href="https://share.streamlit.io/amirxdbx/dabasum_mlm/main/deploy.py"><strong>Explore the App »</strong></a>
     <br />